baxterlabZbrowse/-Brachypodium_distachyon_v2.1/README.md

-# Oryza_Sativa
+# -Brachypodium distachyon v2.1

-This repository contains the necessary files to use Oryza Sativa in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).
+This repository contains the necessary files to use -Brachypodium distachyon v2.1 in [Zbrowse] (https://github.com/baxterlabZbrowse/ZBrowse).

 ### Requirements